Graduate School

 The U.S. Department of Education's International and Foreign Language Education office (IFLE) has posted a pre-recorded technical assistance webinar on its YouTube channel.
 The webinar covers a variety of topics, including DDRA program requirements, selection criteria, and frequently asked questions.

-There is also a live Q & A session hosted by DDRA staff on March 8, 2023 3:00-4:15 pm EDT.
+There is also a live Q & A session hosted by DDRA staff on February 22, from 3:00 PM to 4:15 PM EDT.
 All potential applicants are welcome to attend the live session.
 Attendees should ensure they have viewed the pre-recorded webinar ahead of the live question and answer session.

 Additionally, applicants are encouraged to watch the DDRA Fellow Alumni Panel Discussion and Application Tips video.